 The Karen L. Smith Faculty Center for Teaching and Learning (FCTL), provides pedagogical and instructional support, consultations, observations, workshops and annual conferences to promote and encourage a conducive environment for faculty success.
 The FCTL is committed to excellence in teaching and learning and to promoting the success of UCF Full-time, part-time, and graduate student faculty.
-For more information on the Karen L. Smith Faculty Center For Teaching and Learning (FCTL), visit FCTL.
+For more information on the Karen L. Smith Faculty Center for Teaching and Learning (FCTL), visit Faculty Center for Teaching and Learning.